-Now this is where the alternating pattern begins.
+So this is where the alternating pattern begins.
 David has been looking around at his circumstances, in the midst of unanswered prayer.
 But now he is looking up.
 He is looking to what he knows to be true about God.
-And what he knows is right there at the beginning of verse 3: “you are holy”.
-And notice the first word: “yet”...”yet you are holy”.
+Notice the first word of verse 3: “yet”... ”yet you are holy”.

-Brothers and sisters, friends, listen...that “yet” represents something so important, so critical.
-When David says “yet”, he is declaring in no uncertain terms that no matter how bad things are, and no matter how He FEELS about God and God's presence, his perception does not change the reality that God is holy...that God is worthy to be praised; that He is (vs. 4, 5) a God of rescue, of deliverance.
+Brothers and sisters, friends, please know that “yet” represents something so critical.
+When David says “yet”, he is declaring in no uncertain terms that no matter how bad things are, and no matter how He FEELS about God and God's presence, his perception does not change the reality that God is worthy to be praised; that He is (vs. 4, 5) a God of rescue, of deliverance.

 C. Looking Around: I Am Scorned (22:6-8)

-That's exactly what David goes back to in verses 6-8.
+Looking around is exactly what we find in vs. 6-8.
 Let's look at those verses.
 David writes:

 But I am a worm and not a man, scorned by mankind and despised by the people.
 All who see me mock me; they make mouths at me; they wag their heads; “He trusts in the LORD; let him deliver him; let him rescue him, for he delights in him!”

-Maybe you've felt that way before.
-Maybe you feel that way right now.
 Scorned.
 Despised.
 Mocked.
-It is a very rare kind of suffering that doesn't involve, to some extent, a brokenness of at least one personal relationship.
-David knew that kind of pain.
+Labeled a “fake”; a “loser”; a “dissapointment”.
+David knew that kind of relational pain.
 For years he was separated from his family.
 His wife was given to another man.
 His son tried to get rid of him and take his throne.
 David knew that kind of pain.

 And so, David feels forsaken by God.
 He is despised by his own people.
 At this point, it wouldn't be surprising if David just wanted to ‘throw in the towel’ and give up.
-But look at where this alternating pattern takes us.
+But look back at where that alternating pattern takes us in verse 9, 10..

 D. Looking Up: You Are My God (22:9, 10)

 Do you believe that be true for you?
 Do you believe that it was God who gave you life?
 Can you say with David, “For you formed my inward parts; you knitted me together in my mother's womb.”
 (Psalm 139:13) Do you believe God brought you into this world and was and is the ultimate source of your provision?
-You should believe that, because it's true.
-(God in abstract?)
+You should.
+It's true.